Jump to content

 Headshot of Shannon Re, Helium Arts Programme Coordinator

-Shannon Re, Programme Co-ordinator
+Shannon Re, Online Programme Coordinator

 Shannon joined Helium Arts in January 2023.
 Shannon has worked in Gallery Education developing and managing visual art programming for all ages.
 Working with various stakeholders to create meaningful engagement and further access to cultural resources both in the gallery and community contexts.
 This year she completed an MA in Creative Practice from ATU with a particular focus on participatory art engagement and shared learning.
 She graduated in Printmaking and Contemporary Practice from LSAD in 2016.